rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 \mathrm{Merit_{\mathnormal{S}}}=\frac{k\cdot \bar {r}_{cf}}{\sqrt{k+k(k-1)\bar {r}_{ff}}}

-Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't necessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics around how well the model is performing, and how much each input variable is truly having.
+Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't necessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics that describe how well the model is performing, and how much effect each input variable is truly having.
 CFS does a good job of reducing multicollinearity since it assigns more merit (defined above) to features that are not correlated.

 We'll code this approach in Python and see how it works out in our model predictions!